vhscom/after-dark/README.md

 ![After Dark screenshots](https://codeberg.org/vhs/after-dark/raw/branch/master/images/docs/minimal-mac.png)

+## About

+After Dark is a blog theme for the [Hugo](https://gohugo.io/) static site generator.
+The theme makes use of emerging web development and design trends while maintaining the aesthetic and design minimalism of hobbiest websites created during the mid- to late-1990's.
+It is built to be quick and efficient to serve as many users as possible using the least amount of code possible with as little maintenance as possible.
+Welcome to After Dark.

 ## Demo & Tutorial

 Visit [Hack Cabin](https://hackcabin.com) for a production example of which the [site architecture](https://hackcabin.com/post/initial-commit/#site-architecture) can be recreated using a [step-by-step guide](https://vhs.codeberg.page/zero-to-http-2).

 ## Features

-The following table outlines key features which differentiate After Dark for other themes.
+The following table outlines some key theme features with links to more detailed information.

 Feature | Summary
 --------|--------
-[Quick Installer](#getting-started) | After Dark provides a cross-platform quick installer.
-One command is all you need to start creating a website.
+[Quick Installer](#getting-started) | One command is all you need to start creating a websiteCode .
-[Module System](#module-system) | Add more functionality to your site.
-After Dark includes a module system and a number of custom-built modules designed to compliment the theme.
+[Module System](#module-system) | Increase functionality with add-on modules designed to compliment your site.
-[Theme Variants](#theme-variants) | Choose from one of three dark color pallets and two different display modes.
-Toggle between them anytime directly from your site configuration.
+[Display Variants](#display-variants) | Customize the look with one of six display variations.
-[Fuzzy Search](#fuzzy-search) | Find crawlable content anywhere on your site.
-After Dark includes a custom search app built with [Vue](https://vuejs.org/), [Fuse](http://fusejs.io/) and [Mark](https://markjs.io).
-No registration necessary.
+[Fuzzy Search](#fuzzy-search) | Find indexable content anywhere on your site.
+No registration required.
-[Syntax Highlighting](#syntax-highlighting) | Share code with style.
-After Dark automatically highlights code written more than 160 languages and doesn't require any JavaScript to do it.
+[Code Highlighter](#code-highlighter) | Instantly highlight code in over 160 languages without requiring JavaScript.
-[Post Images](#post-images) | Easily add performance-optimized, responsive post images without fiddling around with an image editor or touching a single line of code.
+[Post Images](#post-images) | Add graphics to your posts without touching an image editor.
-[Lazy Loading](#lazy-loading) | Decrease page load time and improve user experience on slower connections.
-After Dark includes [lazysizes](https://github.com/aFarkas/lazysizes) for dead simple lazy-loading of images, scripts, iFrames and more.
-[Social Engagement](#social-engagement) | After Dark provides automatic and configurable [Open Graph](http://ogp.me/) support, Twitter Cards and Telegram Instant View template to make social shares pop like 37 pieces of flair.
+[Lazy Loading](#lazy-loading) | Boost page speed and save resources by deferring assets you define.
+[Social Flair](#social-flair) | Brag about your site and look good doing it on Twitter, Telegram and more.
-[Search Optimization](#search-optimization) | Using [Schema Structured Data](https://moz.com/learn/seo/schema-structured-data) and meta tags, After Dark gives crawlers rich data about the site structure and content.
-No configuration required.
+[SEO](#search-optimization) | Give crawlers rich information about your site structure and content.
-[Personalization](#personalization) | Tweak CSS using the purpose-built [customization file](#custom-styles).
-Swap in [your own favicon](#favicon).
-Leverage [block templates](https://gohugo.io/templates/blocks) to quickly extend new custom layouts.
-And use [hack.css](https://hackcss.egoist.moe/dark.html) flexbox grids and CSS components to add style your site.
-[Code Snippets](#code-snippets) | After Dark provides a number of reusable code snippets for adding things like tweets, [coubs](https://coub.com), blockquotes, figures, [hackcss components](https://hackcss.egoist.moe/) and more.
-Use them to create completely custom layouts or simply spice up an existing document.
-[Related Content](#related-content) | Promote more of your content to your site visitors.
-By offering your readers more content that's relevant to them you can increase your site's page views, the time spent on your site and reader loyalty.
-[Table of Contents](#table-of-contents) | Help users locate and share information in long posts.
-By providing a Table of Contents, users will spend less time scrolling to locate information in larger documents and are more likely to deep link to specific information on a page.
-[Modification Dating](#modification-dating) | Surface recently updated content to users and crawlers, allowing them to understand when a post or page was was last modified.
-Recently updated posts will be flagged as modified and visually lifted upwards in chronological listings.
-[Taxonomy Pages](https://gohugo.io/content-management/taxonomies) | Help users discover taxonomic content.
-After Dark automatically generates taxonomy and taxonomy terms pages and links to them in post bylines.
-[Error Page](https://hackcabin.com/post/after-dark-error-page-redesign/) | Decrease bounce rate when URL errors occur.
-After Dark provides an engaging 404 page with animated background.
-Post Bylines | Rich post bylines include optional author name, word count, links to taxonomy pages and metadata for search engines.
+[Modification Dating](#modification-dating) | Recently updated content is flagged and made more discoverable to readers.
+[Index Blocking](#index-blocking) | Control what web crawlers see when they visit your site without using robots.txt.
+[Referrer Policy](#referrer-policy) | Help protect your visitors from nosy neighbors.
+[Snippets](#snippets) | Add tweets, coubs, videos and more without learning APIs or even HTML.
+[Related Content](#related-content) | Display links to relevant content below blog posts, automatically.
+[Table of Contents](#table-of-contents) | Create collapsable content summaries with smooth scroll links.

 ## Getting Started